JosephEoff/josepheoff.github.io/_posts/2019-08-17-Diode_Capacitors_Volts_Pt2.md

 |--------------------------|
 |![Greinacher voltage doubler.](/assets/voltage_multiplier/greinacherdoubler.png)|

-If you refer back to the schematic diagrams in [part 1 of this series, ](diode-capacitors-volts-pt1) you can see how a Villard doubler is combined with a simple rectifier to produce the Villard design.
+If you refer back to the schematic diagrams in [part 1 of this series, ](diode-capacitors-volts-pt1) you can see how a Villard doubler is combined with a simple rectifier to produce the Greinacher design.
 Really, the Greinacher is just a Villard followed by a simple rectifier.

 Here are the waveforms and voltages for a Greinacher doubler: